Shasta County, California: History

+Shasta has served as the epicenter of the revived Jefferson State proposal since 2016 which wants to have Northern California and Southern Oregon form a new State.
+The movement is associated with the Republican Party as its supporters argue that the Democratic controlled legislatures of both states have ignored the needs of the rural parts of their states.

+The Fountain Wind project, proposed by energy firm ConnectGEN LLC, includes up to 71 wind turbines, 679 ft tall, with the capacity to generate 216 megawatts of electricity.
+In 2021, the Shasta County Planning Commission voted unanimously to reject the project's use permit, followed by an appeal to the Shasta County Board of Supervisors that similarly resulted in a 4–1 vote to deny the appeal.
+Wildfire risks and firefighting challenges, among other issues, were given as a primary reason for the rejection of the project.
+In early 2023, ConnectGen resubmitted its application to the California Energy Commission under Assembly Bill 205 which established a new certification program for non-fossil-fuel powered plants of 50 megawatts or more and related facilities.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 3847 sqmi, of which 72 sqmi (1.9%) are covered by water.
 Mountains line the county on the east, north, and west.
 The Sacramento River flows out of the mountains to the north, through the center of the county, and toward the Sacramento Valley to the south.

 Flora and fauna

-According to Willis Linn Jepson, the biota of Shasta County was not explored in a scientific manner until just before 1900.
+According to early California botanist and conservationist Willis Linn Jepson, the biota of Shasta County was not explored in a scientific manner until just before 1900.
 Until the 1920s, the Southern Pacific Railroad Company owned vast tracts of natural grasslands, but during the 1920s, the railroad sold off much of its grassland holdings, leading to the rapid clearing of brush and large-scale conversion from habitat to agricultural uses.
 Shasta County has extensive forests, which cover over one half the land area with commercially productive forest systems.
 Common forest alliances include mixed-oak woodland and mixed conifer-oak woodland, as well as Douglas fir forest.
 Common trees found include white-bark pine, California black oak, and California buckeye.